mimran1980/rusteron_gsr/BENCHMARKS.md

 ```

 ### Rust IPC Throughput Results with Rust Media Driver
-The results obtained by running the Rust port of the Java benchmark using Rusteron with the Rust media driver on the same M1 MacBook are as follows:
+The results obtained by running the Rust port of the Java benchmark using Rusteron with the Rust media driver (implemented using C bindings in Rust) on the same M1 MacBook are as follows:

 ```
 Throughput: 36,859,281 msgs/sec, 1,179,496,981 bytes/sec